brycewray/hugo-site/content/posts/2020/01/streamers-party.md

 I thought that might be the zenith of my television viewing.
 It could, I figured, be the way I'd get my television channels for the rest of my life.
 How could it get better?

 Oh, sure, I read and heard of so-called [IPTV](https://en.wikipedia.org/wiki/Internet_Protocol_television), among other interesting video-delivery technologies in the works; so I knew of more possibilities that loomed.
-Still, in a time when a really fast home Internet connection was measured in the tens of megabits, I couldn't grasp how in my lifetime They<sup style="font-size: 0.5em; vertical-align: super;">&trade;</sup> would figure out a way to deliver all this new-fangled HDTV content to us via anything other than Same Old Cable, so to speak.
+Still, in a time when a really fast home Internet connection was measured in the tens of megabits, I couldn't grasp how in my lifetime They<sup>&trade;</sup> would figure out a way to deliver all this new-fangled HDTV content to us via anything other than Same Old Cable, so to speak.
 Surely, I figured, I won't live to see strictly Internet-delivered programming become either technically practical or financially sensible for the average home.

 Well, sir, so much for *my* powers of clairvoyance on that.